-evolutionarily conserved1,2 five core components: WASH1, Fam21, ccdc53, SWIP, and Strumpellin (encoded by genes Washc1-Washc5, respectively), which are broadly expressed in multiple organ systems3–7.
+In non-neuronal cells, an evolutionarily conserved complex, termed the Wiskott-Aldrich Syndrome protein and SCAR Homology (WASH) complex, coordinates endosomal trafficking1,2.
+WASH is composed of five core protein components: WASHC1 (aka WASH1), WASHC2 (aka Fam21), WASHC3 (aka ccdc53), WASHC4 (aka SWIP), and WASHC5 (aka Strumpellin) (encoded by genes Washc1-Washc5, respectively), which are broadly expressed in multiple organ systems3–7.
 The WASH complex plays a central role in non-neuronal endosomal trafficking by activating Arp2/3-dependent actin branching at the outer surface of endosomes to influence cargo sorting and vesicular scission4,8–11.
 It also interacts with at least three main cargo adaptor complexes — Retromer, Retriever, and the COMMD/CCDC22/CCDC93 (CCC) complexes — all of which associate with distinct sorting nexins to select specific cargo and enable their trafficking to other cellular locations5,11–15.
 Loss of the WASH complex in non-neuronal cells has detrimental effects on endosomal structure and function, such as endosomal tubule elongation and cargo mislocalization8,9,11,16–18.
-In addition, expression of a dominant-negative form of WASH1 in amoeba impairs recycling of lysosomal V-ATPases, supporting a role the WASH complex in endo-lysosomal trafficking19.
+In addition, expression of a dominant-negative form of WASH1 in amoeba impairs recycling of lysosomal V-ATPases, supporting a role of the WASH complex in endo-lysosomal trafficking19.
 Studies in Drosophila and mammalian cell lines have shown similar endo-lysosomal contributions, as loss of WASH components affects integrin receptor trafficking, as well as lysosomal acidification18,20,21.
 While these studies have uncovered the mechanistic actions of WASH in endo-lysosomal networks in vitro, whether these roles apply to neuronal cells or produce functional ramifications in vivo remains to be elucidated.